Who Are The Most Famous Artists in History?

 Thomas Gainsborough RA FRSA was an English portrait and landscape painter, draughtsman, and printmaker.
 Along with his rival Sir Joshua Reynolds, he is considered one of the most important British artists of the second half of the 18th century.

-Gainsborough was, with Reynolds (his main rival), the leading portrait painter in England in the later 18th century.
 The feathery brushwork of his mature work and rich sense of colour contribute to the enduring popularity of his portraits.
-Unlike Reynolds, he avoids references to Italian Renaissance art or the Antique, and shows his sitters in fashionable contemporary dress.
+Unlike Reynolds, he avoids references to Italian Renaissance art or the Antique, and instead shows his sitters in fashionable contemporary dress.

-He was a founding member of the Royal Academy, though he later quarrelled with it over the hanging of his pictures.
-He became a favorite painter of George III and his family.
+Gainsborough was a founding member of the Royal Academy and became a favorite painter of George III and his family.
+Though he later quarrelled with them over the hanging of his pictures.

 Georgia O'Keefe (1887-1986)